 2. 2.
 Day two

 Picked up from L'Enclume and dropped off on the west coast of England, your walk begins at St. Bees Head where the Isle of Man rises from the sea.
 The birdlife is prolific, with kittiwakes, fulmars, guillemots, razorbills, cormorants, puffins, shags and herring gulls.
 Walking towards Fleswick Bay and St. Bees lighthouse.
 Dip a toe, you’ve started!
-And then turn east to views of the granite Lakeland Fells, High Stile, Red Pike and Scafells, to Cleator, the gateway to the Lake District, the river Ehen marking the boundary.
-If you have time visit E.W.
-Pugin’s St. Mary’s Catholic Church in Cleator.
-You will be picked up and dropped off at Hunday Manor, the first of your two nights.
+And then turn east to views of the granite Lakeland Fells, High Stile, Red Pike and Scafells, to Sandwith.
+You will be picked up and dropped off at your hotel for the first of your two nights there.

 5 miles (8 km)